robertos95/revenue-monster-test/README.md

 Test for Revenue Monster (Backend) - Roberto

 # Overview
 An API to retreive movie information from themovieDB's API and save it to local DB + save image locally.
-Also able to retrieve movie saved in the local DB>
+Also able to retrieve movie saved in the local DB.

 # Set up
 1. Clone this repository to local machine.